oglerma/Xylophone_app/README.md

 # Xylophone

+This base project is part of a Udemy course that i am taking and where we will have to add our own touch to make the app work.
+- Ociel Lerma
 Learn to make iOS Apps with [The App Brewery](https://www.appbrewery.co) 📱 | Project Stub | (Swift 4.0/Xcode 9)

 Beginner: Download the starter project files as .zip and extract the files to your desktop.